hjhart/the_rotten_pirate/README.md

    - Movies not already downloaded through TRP
  - Web interface that allows you to start a download for any movie
    - View most recently downloaded movies and view youtube trailers
+   - Check whether movies are available on netflix, itunes, or hulu before downloading
  - We then pass the movies to the [torrent_api](https://github.com/hjhart/torrent_api) gem.
    - The gem looks at comments left by users for ratings of audio and video
    - Performs an average of all ratings given